mnentwig/forthytwo/README.md

 # forthytwo
-A FORTH-free compiler / macro assembler for the J1 embedded processor

-__under construction / partly untested__
+J1 embedded processor with "batteries included": Compiler, simulator, reference design

+## What is this?

+The J1 embedded CPU is an outstanding processor for small embedded FPGA applications, remarkable for its minimum size, simplicity and accessibility through Verilator simulation.
+Unfortunately, the same cannot be said for the original Forth-based development environment, a recursion of rabbit holes to trap the unwary developer who thinks he can just start writing code.

+Forthytwo starts from a clean slate - it is fully independent of the original build system.
+Since the J1 architecture is a FORTH-targeted stack machine architecture, the input language remains very similar to FORTH but no attempt is made to maintain formal compatibility.

+## Mission statement
+One-stop embedded 32-bit processor for FPGA.
+Keep it simple and stupid and clean and small so it can be customized as needed.

+## Status
+Functional but may benefit from more testing (especially the floating point library due to its complexity)

 This page: At the time of writing a (largely) unordered collection of notes.

-## Introduction / Summary

-The J1 embedded CPU is an outstanding processor for embedded FPGA applications, remarkable for its minimum size, simplicity and accessibility through Verilator simulation.
-Unfortunately, the same cannot be said for the Forth-based development environment, a recursion of rabbit holes to trap unwary programmers attempting a non-trivial modification to the system.

-Forthytwo starts from a clean slate - it is fully independent of the original build system.
-The input language is very similar to FORTH thanks to the stack machine processor architecture.
-It makes no claims of formal compatibility.

-With few exceptions (e.g. 0x1 or 0X1 will be accepted) it is case sensitive.

 ### Hardware version
 forthytwo targets the J1b CPU (16 bit opcodes, 32 bit data).
 Note that some of the opcodes differ from older version (e.g. there is no "-1" instruction).
 If in doubt, compare with "basewords.fs" from the original J1b repo.